cilium/cilium/Documentation/gettingstarted/encryption.rst

 This guide explains how to configure Cilium to use IPsec based transparent encryption using Kubernetes secrets to distribute the IPsec keys.
-After this configuration is complete all traffic between Cilium-managed endpoints, as well as Cilium managed host traffic, will be encrypted using IPsec.
+After this configuration is complete all traffic between Cilium-managed endpoints, as well as Cilium-managed host traffic, will be encrypted using IPsec.
 This guide uses Kubernetes secrets to distribute keys.
 Alternatively, keys may be manually distributed, but that is not shown here.